Cat-Lord/kubernetes-playground/README.md

 - repeat the current script
 - end

-## Keep script name displayed at all times
-With the listing and skipping mechanism of the start script (go next, repeat script, ...) we can quickly get lost when we want to reference the current script.
-Proposal is to include the script name always on top of the screen.
-This can be achieved in a number of ways, one of which is an env variable that denotes the current script name and when a clear command is issued we will print it.

 ## Warning feature
 Command `print_and_wait` can clear the screen.
 It highlights different types of outputs (command, text, command output).
 Introducing a switch that will highlight a warning can increase the chance that users avoid accidentally missing it and wondering why do some commands fail.